 “Our State Fellowship program continues to draw an incredibly well-rounded and diverse talent pool.
 We are excited to expand our State Fellowship program to include three host offices this year.
 In collaboration with our partners, we look forward to nurturing the professional growth and development of the next generation of marine science leaders,” said director Mark Risse.

-The three positions available to the applicants were made possible by partnerships with Georgia Audubon, Gray’s Reef Marine Sanctuary and the Georgia Department of Natural Resources Coastal Resources Division.
+The three positions available to the applicants were made possible by partnerships with Georgia Audubon in collaboration with Jekyll Island, Gray’s Reef Marine Sanctuary and the Georgia Department of Natural Resources Coastal Resources Division.

 Meet the 2020-21 Georgia Sea Grant State Fellows:

 Sergio Sabat-Bonilla graduated from the University of Central Oklahoma with a degree in biology.
 Now as a master’s student at Georgia Southern University, he is studying how aquatic macroinvertebrate communities will respond to the hydrological variations in wetlands of the coastal plain.
-As the State Fellow working with Georgia Aubudon, he will be tasked with getting the diverse communities in the southern region of Georgia engaged in the enjoyment and conservation of birds.
+As the State Fellow working with Georgia Aubudon and Jekyll Island, he will be tasked with getting the diverse communities in the southern region of Georgia engaged in the enjoyment and conservation of birds.
+He’ll also be focusing in part on expanding shorebird monitoring efforts on Jekyll Island with ongoing support from the Jekyll Island Foundation.
 He is most interested in helping make the Georgia coastline more engaging and inclusive, so that any individual can enjoy the diverse ecosystems that shape the Georgia landscape while learning the effect humans’ lives have on the system and what they can do to conserve it.

 “With my career goal of becoming a researcher and science communicator, this fellowship is the ideal opportunity to help me develop my science communication skills while pursuing a personal goal of aiding in the efforts to provide minorities and communities of color with the knowledge and resources to enjoy and explore the environments that surround them.”